 Distilled white vinegar is a miracle worker in the laundry room.
-It is inexpensive, gentle on fabrics and safer to use than chlorine bleach and fabric softeners.
+It is inexpensive, gentle on fabrics, and safer to use than chlorine bleach and fabric softeners.
 Always choose white vinegar over apple cider or other types because it will not stain fabrics (and it's cheaper!).

 04 of 07

 You may think borax comes from a chemical lab because most of us associate it with the 20 Mule Team brand.
-But, borax is a naturally occurring mineral composed of sodium, boron, oxygen and water.
+But, borax is a naturally occurring mineral composed of sodium, boron, oxygen, and water.
 Borax has no toxic fumes and is safe for the environment.
 Borax can irritate skin and should not be ingested.

-Borax boosts the performance of any type of detergent in cleaning clothes and removing stains - especially on cloth diapers, softens hard water and helps control odor.
-Almost all homemade laundry... detergent recipes contain borax.Continue to 7 of 8 below.
+Borax boosts the performance of any type of detergent in cleaning clothes and removing stains (especially on cloth diapers), softens hard water, and helps control odor.
+Almost all DIY laundry detergent recipes contain borax.

 Talc, Cornstarch or Chalk

-Simply sprinkle the oily stain liberally with baby powder, talcum powder or cornstarch or rub the area with white chalk.
-Allow it to sit on the stain for at least ten minutes to absorb the oil; then simple brush away.
-Later, wash or dry clean the garment following care label... directions.Continue to 8 of 8 below.
+Simply sprinkle the oily stain liberally with baby powder, talcum powder or cornstarch; you can also rub the area with white chalk.
+Allow it to sit on the stain for at least ten minutes to absorb the oil; then simply brush away.
+Later, wash or dry clean the garment following care label directions.

 There are old wives' tales about using salt to set the dye and stop dye bleeding of fabrics.
 Unfortunately, salt won't work that way on today's fabrics and dyes.
-But, plain, simple table salt works in the laundry as a mild abrasive element for stain removal of rust and red wine stains and to absorb liquid stains before they set.
+But plain, simple table salt works in the laundry as a mild abrasive element for stain removal of rust and red wine stains and to absorb liquid stains before they set.

 If you have stains or residue on the bottom of your iron, salt works well as a gentle abrasive.
 Simply dampen a handful of salt very slightly and scrub the faceplate of the iron.
 When the iron is clean, wipe with a clean damp cloth.
 You're ready to iron.